enasequence/read_docs/faq/pathogen-subs-guide.rst

 Please note you can use different samples for different data types and for different time points.
 Please also be advised that EGA and ENA are the only archives which integrate the BioSample records into their metadata models.
 For data deposited at other archives, additional BioSample records may need to be created (in BioSamples) to represent those data.
-Please contact us at:  cohort-dataflow@ebi.ac.uk should you need any support with this.

 - For pathogen nucleotide records (raw reads or assembly data), please refer to the ENA sample submissions guide [link?]
 - For sensitive human nucleotide records and human clinical epidemiological data which requires controlled access, please